linux4sam/egt/docs/src/resources.md

 can be used to identify relative and absolute file paths, EGT icons, network URLs, and resources registered with ResourceManager.

-There general form of a URI, as defined by RFC 3986 is:
+The general form of a URI, as defined by RFC 3986 is:

     URI = scheme ":" hier-part [ "?" query ] [ "#" fragment ]